oranmehavi/altv-installer-script-steam/README.md

 > [!IMPORTANT]
 > Proton-tkg is so far the only known proton version to work.
+> The install script will download the latest one.

 # Instructions
 1. create a new empty directory